 Test Automation is on the rise.
-With a suitable tool and a right strategy in place, QA teams can significantly accelerate testing time and save efforts while ensuring extensive test coverage.
-But, for teams unfamiliar with Automation Testing, developing a sound strategy might be a daunting task.
+With a suitable tool and the right strategy in place, QA teams can significantly accelerate testing time and save efforts while ensuring extensive test coverage.
+But, for teams unfamiliar with Automation Testing, developing a sound strategy might be a challenging task.

 In this listicle, you will find some best practices you can leverage at each of the seven stages of designing an automation testing process.
 Applied with care, it can be a checklist to optimize your team’s efforts and resources.

 A well-defined plan sets clear objectives and directions for team members to follow across the project.
 First thing first, you need to thoroughly analyze your Application Under Test (AUT) and also your testing team.
 There are 2 actions to be done here: (1) defining clear scope and priorities for automation, and (2) evaluating your current resources and the potential risks.
 Once your team finishes this evaluation, you can find it easier to come up with the necessary course of action, the time frame, and the person(s) in charge of each action.

 - Planning is the vital first step, do it as early as possible.
 Automation Testing requires you to buy new tools and software, which in turn requires you to take time and resources to figure which tools/software is the most suitable.
 Misstepping at this stage can lead to cost overruns and a waste of time.
 Thus, you are advised to plan everything in advance.